DOT drug and alcohol testing is not as straightforward as it may seem when you consider the following:

 - What Can a Driver Expect When Going in for a Drug Test?

 - What Happens When a Driver Tests Positive for Drugs or Alcohol?

-Information on the following eleven areas must be included in the materials:
+Information on the following twelve areas must be included in the DOT drug and alcohol policy materials:

 - The name of the person designated by the employer to answer driver questions about the materials